broughtj/Fin5350/FIN5350-Syllabus.md

 Clients for most computing and mobile platforms can be [downloaded from the Slack website](https://slack.com/downloads), or students may use the web client via a desktop browser.

+#### Visual Studio Code Text Editor

+I will be using `vscode` (when not using Vim from the command line).
+I highly recommend that you do as well.
+I will post details about downloading
+[`vscode`](https://code.visualstudio.com/) and configuring it for the class.
+I highly recommend that you install the `vscode-vim` extension for Vim emulation.

 ### Schedule of Topics

 This is a list of topics that will be covered in this course (not necessarily in order):